How do hunting calls work?

 Duck and Goose calls use this design and the expired patent that covers these designs is almost 90 years old.
 The same shortcomings that plague open reed calls also affect closed reed calls.
 Moisture and high start up velocities are the same due to the same materials and reed configurations.

-Deer calls also use this design to make both buck grunts and doe bleats.
+Deer calls for hunting also use this design to make both buck grunts and doe bleats.
 Sometimes the mechanism is reversed and a sucking motion is used to generate vibration in the reed.
 They suffer from unpredictability due to the stated issues with plastic reed type calls.

 Even the can call can be considered a closed reed call.
 After all it is just a tiny little forward facing plastic reed and sound board inside it.
 The plunger falls and forces a certain amount of air through it at a controlled rate.
 Making it much more predictable than one you blow or suck through.
 This however means the call is monotone and can’t just be stuck in a pocket.
 It will go off when you move unless a cap is applied to the vent side.